GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \right)
 \f]

-In this case, it is more efficient to refer the nonzero matrix elements by their rank in the compressed matrix rather than by their column index in the original matrix.
+In such a form, it is more efficient to refer the nonzero matrix elements in given row by their rank in the compressed matrix row rather than by their column index in the original matrix.
 In methods for the sparse matrices, this parameter is called `localIdx`.
-Some sparse matrix formats adds some padding zeros for better alignment of data in memory.
+Some sparse matrix formats add padding zeros for better alignment of data in memory.
 But if this is not the case, the variable `localIdx` of particular matrix elements would read as:

 \f[
 \left(